harshitkandhway/JavaConcepts/spring-and-springboot/application-context-IOC-container.md

    Bean Factory provides basic dependency injection whereas application context Includes all BeanFactory features plus advanced functions like AOP , Internationalization, etc.

 7. How do you create application context with Spring?
+   In standalone Spring applications, you create the application context programmatically using specific implementation classes.
+The choice depends on whether you are using XML or Java-based configuration.
+In Spring Boot applications, the application context is typically created and managed automatically by the framework.